Prem Ratan Dhan Payo: Development

 It was announced in June 2013 by Salman Khan and Sooraj Barjatya and pre-production work of the film began in January 2014 until June 2014.
-It was titled Bade Bhaiya and later changed to Prem Ratan Dhan Payo, an inspired of mythological Ram Ratan Dhan Payo.
+It was titled Bade Bhaiya and later changed to Prem Ratan Dhan Payo, inspired by the well-known Hindu hymn "Payo Ji Maine Ram Ratan Dhan Payo" of Mirabai.
 Himesh Reshammiya, V. Manikandan and Sanjay Sankala roped as a music composer, cinematographer and editor in the film.

 Casting

-Initially, Anushka Sharma, Sonakshi Sinha, Kareena Kapoor, Daisy Shah and Deepika Padukone were rumoured to play leading ladies and they turned down the offer.
-Finally, Sonam Kapoor was signed and to play a leading lady in this film and marked her second film with Khan after 2007 film Saawariya, helmed by Sanjay Leela Bhansali.
-Neil Nitin Mukesh, Anupam Kher, Armaan Kohli, Deepak Dobriyal, Samaira Rao and Swara Bhaskar were signed to play supporting characters.
+Initially, Anushka Sharma, Sonakshi Sinha, Kareena Kapoor, Daisy Shah and Deepika Padukone were rumoured to play leading ladies but they turned down the offer.
+Finally, Sonam Kapoor was signed on to play a leading lady in this film which marked her second film with Khan after 2007 film Saawariya, helmed by Sanjay Leela Bhansali.
+Neil Nitin Mukesh, Anupam Kher, Armaan Kohli, Deepak Dobriyal, Samaira Rao and Swara Bhaskar were signed on to play supporting characters.
 Amrita Rao was considered to play Khan's half-sister and her role went to Bhaskar.
 Previously, Rao acted in Vivah.